How Much Should I Feed My Baby? | The Nourished Child

 • 4 – 6 ounces of fruit

-Because your baby’s body is growing so much in the first year, amounts of food are small at first, but once your baby gets the hang of eating real food, his eating amounts will increase, and breastmilk intake (or formula) will decrease.
+Because your baby’s body is growing so much in the first year – hello multiple baby growth spurts! – the amounts of food are small at first, but once your baby gets the hang of eating real food, his food quantities will increase, and breastmilk or formula consumption will decrease.

 How much should I feed my baby?
 Click To Tweet